reflectoring/reflectoring.github.io/_posts/book-reviews/2019-06-26-book-review-7-habits.md

 * listening without interrupting allows the speaker to open up
 * empathic listening is listening with the goal to understand
 * don't use autobiographical responses (responses comparing yourself to the speaker) like "when I was your age, I ...", or "I would do it differently ..."
-* instead re-phrase what you heard and repeat what you understood how the speaker feels
+* instead re-phrase what you heard and repeat what you understood about how the speaker feels
 * without understanding your counterpart you cannot create a win / win situation
-* if you want to persuade someone, you have to understand him / her first (and the create a win / win situation)
+* if you want to persuade someone, you have to understand him / her first (and then create a win / win situation)

 ### Synergize